-- Drake (male mallard) – Duck hunting is quite popular.
+- Drake – Duck hunting is quite popular.
 By picking drake, the name of a male mallard, you’re recognizing the animal without being literal.

 - Lynx – The lynx, a medium-sized wild cat, is a natural hunter.
 Like your dog, hopefully.

-- Tiger – Last but not least is tiger, a tough, strong animal!
+- Tiger – Tiger is a tough, strong animal.

 Other Ideas For Hunting Dog Names

 There’s so much inspiration for hunting dog names, isn’t there?
 But the list isn’t over yet.
 In fact, we’ve only just begun.

 Let’s look at other names options that are tough and tenacious, just like your dog.

 Here are dozens of more ideas that work perfectly for pups who love to hunt.